Understanding Weak Entities

 In database modeling, the term "entity" refers to a real-world object or concept that can be distinctly identified.
 For example, in a university database, the entities could include Students, Courses, and Professors.
 Each entity has attributes—or properties—that further define it.
 A student entity, for instance, might have attributes like Student ID, Name, and Major.

-Entities in an ER diagram are categorized into two types: strong entities and weak entities.
+Entities in an ER diagram are categorized into three types: associative entities, strong entities, and weak entities.

 What are Weak Entities?